himani1001/DataTable-Using-API/README.md

 # DataTable Using API

-Welcome to the Artwork Collection web application!
+Welcome to the DataTable Using API web application!
 This project allows users to view and interact with a collection of artworks fetched from an API, featuring capabilities such as pagination, row selection, and maintaining selections across multiple pages.

 ## Features